 Because I love it.
 I couldn’t leave if I wanted to.

 If you’re interested in teaching, here’s the best advice I can give you: Go for the right reasons.
 Understand the pros and cons and accept them.
-Don’t expect a miracle and you’ll do just fine.
+You should also learn more about the teachers retirement system calculator and you’ll do just fine.

 Jacqui Murray is the editor of a technology curriculum for K-sixth grade, creator of two technology training books for middle school and three ebooks on technology in education.
 She is the author of Building a Midshipman, the story of her daughter’s journey from high school to United States Naval Academy.
 She is webmaster for six blogs, an Amazon Vine Voice book reviewer, a Cisco guest blogger, columnist for Examiner.com, Editorial Review Board member for Journal for Computing Teachers, IMS tech expert, and a weekly contributor to Write Anything.
 Currently, she’s editing a thriller for her agent that should be out to publishers this summer.
 Contact Jacqui at her writing office or her tech lab, Ask a Tech Teacher.